Lindhurst homes campaign 'to continue' despite judge's ruling

 Mansfield District Council granted planning permission for the £250m development at Lindhurst in July 2011.

-On Thursday, Mr Justice Phillips rejected the campaigner' bid, saying they had no arguable case for a review.
+On Thursday, Mr Justice Phillips rejected the campaigners' bid, saying they had no arguable case for a review.

-The county council is set to gain up to £10m from the site, which it says will go back into public services.'Nothing changes tactics'
+The county council is set to gain up to £10m from the site, which it says will go back into public services.

 Campaigners, including Shlomo Dowen, maintained Mansfield District Council acted unlawfully when it granted outline planning permission for the 418-acre (169-ha) development.